 "Let the beauty of what you love be what you do."

-I’m obsessed with audible books by day and Game of Thrones by Night.
+I’m obsessed with books just as much as I’m obsessed with binge watching tv (Game of Thrones and Grey’s come to mind), anything food related, and fitness.
 I also love Jesus, but I do cuss a little (sorry mom).

-My favorite things to eat are bibimbap, kimchi bibim guksu, kimchi fried rice, chicken makhani (butter chicken), and the #2 or #3 from Cafe Rakka in Hendersonville, TN.
+My favorite things to eat are bibimbap, kimchi cold noodles, kimchi fried rice, butter chicken, and the #2 or #3 from Cafe Rakka in Hendersonville, TN.
 I also do love a fresh donut from time to time and if I order a pizza, it has to have extra sauce.
+If I can put sriracha or franks on it, I probably will.